awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 Typically, the key spec that you choose for your CMK is based on your use case and regulatory requirements\.
 You choose the key spec when you [create the CMK](create-keys.md), and you cannot change it\.
 If you've chosen the wrong key spec, [delete the CMK](deleting-keys.md), and create a new one\.

 For a list of key specs and help with choosing a key spec, see [Selecting the key spec](symm-asymm-choose.md#symm-asymm-choose-key-spec)\.
-To find the key spec of a CMK, use the [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html) operation, or see the **Cryptographic configuration** section of the detail page for a CMK in the AWS KMS console\.
+To find the key spec of a CMK, use the [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html) operation, or see the **Cryptographic configuration** tab on the detail page for a CMK in the AWS KMS console\.
 For help, see [Viewing Keys](viewing-keys.md)\.

 **Note**
 In AWS KMS API operations, the key spec for CMKs is known as the `CustomerMasterKeySpec`\.
 This distinguishes it from the key spec for data keys \(`KeySpec`\) and data key pairs \(`KeyPairSpec`\), and the key spec used when wrapping key material for import \(`WrappingKeySpec`\)\.
 Each key spec type has different values\.